 It’s 7:30 on a Tuesday morning.
 A guitarist strums amid the early morning rush hour, calm in the center of the hectic daily commute.
 Loose change is tossed into his case every so often, but most people don’t have time to stop.
 Until one person does, and then another, and another.

 This is just another day for Gabriel Mayers.
 He's no stranger to the streets of New York City — he began busking in 2009.
 Since then, he has released a full album.
-One of Mayers’s songs, “Sixty Charisma Scented Blackbirds” has more than 400,000 streams and is well on its way to meeting his goal of hitting 1 million by the end of 2018.
+One of Mayers’s songs, “Sixty Charisma Scented Blackbirds” has more than 700,000 streams and is well on its way to meeting his goal of hitting 1 million.
 So why is he still performing in the subway stations of New York City?

 It makes financial sense.
 Contrary to popular belief, many of the NYC subway performers are not down-on-their-luck musicians.
 The majority of them have actually chosen this career.